Applications of emulation and Bayesian methods in heavy-ion physics: Future of Bayesian inference

 \subsection{Modeling improvements and uncertainties}

-The aim of experimental design (previous section) is to find additional observables to constrain the model parameters.
 Another essential ingredient in obtaining more reliable constraints on model parameters is improving the physics description of the collisions, which are extremely complex to model.
 While many features of the data can be associated with specific phenomena --- such as the relation between the momentum anisotropy of final state particles and the initial geometry of the collision --- a precise quantitative description of broad sets of measurements requires a comprehensive numerical model.
 Modern multistage simulations of heavy-ion collisions take into account a wide range of effects that have been found to be important to describing measurements, yet it is evidently understood that the models are not perfect.
 Comparing a model with more and more measurements without taking into account the imperfection of the model can lead to very precise constraints that are inaccurate (Figure~\ref{fig:precision_vs_accuracy} left).
 Focusing on quantifying model uncertainties with insufficient measurements can yield accurate constraints that will not be very constraining (Figure~\ref{fig:precision_vs_accuracy} center).

 Improving models generally requires relaxing assumptions.
 Unless there is strong theoretical evidence for e.g., an initial condition model or a choice of transport coefficient parametrization, Bayesian inference should be performed with different choices of models.
 Two obstacles to this can be readily addressed.
-The first one is the practical difficulty of using a new model because the code necessary for it is not available.
-This can be solved by a focus of the community on making research codes available publicly (Section~\ref{sec:data_management}).
+The first one is the practical difficulty of using a new model because the computer code necessary for it is not available.
+This can be solved by a focus of the community on making research codes available publicly (see the next section).
 Second, while performing a Bayesian inference with multiple variations of a model can be numerically demanding, tools such as transfer learning (Section~\ref{sec:emulation_new_devs}) can make this possible at a significantly lower computational cost.

 Statistical tools can also help with this task.
 For example, Bayesian model mixing discussed in Section~\ref{sec:model_averaging} can provide a systematic approach to combine the strength of different models, to help build a better model from imperfect ones.